-A rogue DHCP server, or a trusted DHCP server that has had its configuration altered by malicious parties, can direct you to a rogue recursive resolver.
+For instance, a roque DHCP server, or a trusted DHCP server that has had its configuration altered by malicious parties, can direct you to a roque recursive resolver.
 Most of the time, it seems to be done to divert traffic, by providing lies for some domain names.
 But it could be used just to capture the traffic and gather information about you.
-Same thing for malware like DNSchanger[dnschanger] which changes the recursive resolver in the machine's configuration, or with transparent DNS proxies in the network that will divert the traffic intended for a legitimate DNS server (for instance [turkey-googledns]).
+Other attacks, besides using DHCP, are possible.
+The traffic from a DNS client to a DNS server can be intercepted along its way from originator to intended source; for instance by transparent DNS proxies in the network that will divert the traffic intended for a legitimate DNS server.
+This rogue server can masguerade as the intended server and respond with data to the client.
+(Rogue servers that inject malicious data are possible, but is a separate problem not relevant to privacy.)
+A roque server may respond correctly for a long period of time, thereby foregoing detection.
+This may be done for what could be claimed to be good reasons, such as optimization or caching, but it leads to a reduction of privacy compared to if there were no attacker present.
+Also, malware like DNSchanger [dnschanger] can change the recursive resolver in the machine's configuration, or the routing itself can be subverted (for instance [turkey-googledns]).